People News Summary: Charmed lives and comebacks: Eddie Murphy returns in 'Dolemite Is My Name'

-Following is a summary of current people news briefs.
+Following is a summary of current people's news briefs.
 Charmed lives and comebacks: Eddie Murphy returns in 'Dolemite Is My Name'

 Sure, Eddie Murphy hasn't been around for a while, and his new movie "Dolemite Is My Name" is getting rave reviews.
 But don't call it a comeback.
 "I've been making movies for almost 40 years, and every five years I'm in my comeback - they say I'm coming back," Murphy said.
 Diahann Carroll, TV trailblazer for black women, dead at 84